-During the term of this agreement, the City shall implement a sick leave accrual system that entitles employees to earn sick leave for every one hour of paid time based on the employees' standard work week.
+During the term of this agreement, the City shall implement a sick leave accrual system that entitles employees to earn sick leave for every one hour paid time based on the employees' standard work week.
 Employees shall accrue at the appropriate rate as follows:

-Employee's Standard Work Week Hourly Accrual Rate Maximum Yearly Accrual
+Employee's Standard Hourly Accrual Maximum Yearly

+Work Week Rate Accrual

 36 Hours Per Week .0481 90 Hours

-37.5 Hours Per Week .0462 90 Hours

-38 Hours Per Week .0486 96 Hours

-40 Hours Per Week .0462 96 Hours

 Paid time excludes any overtime and/or compensatory time worked.
-The City agrees to provide the bargaining unit with at least 30 days advanced notice before implementing this change.
+The City agrees to provide EUPA with at least 30 days advanced notice before implementing this change.